 If the Humanities Programme sounds interesting to you, you should also ask yourself questions about your future: what sorts of careers might I explore?
 What sorts of professions employ people with a liberal education?
 Am I interested in pursuing an advanced degree in any of the Humanities fields?
 What kind of life am I leading to?
 If you enjoy answering such questions by exploring many possibilities, the Humanities is a good option for you.

-- to equip students with critical, analytical and interpretative skills with which they may understand religious traditions in a scientific way;
+- To equip students with critical, analytical and interpretative skills with which they may understand religious and philosophical traditions, and schools of ethical thought in an objective way;

-- to provide students with substantial information on ideas and practices of major religious traditions, thus building a solid foundation for their understanding and interpretation;
+- To provide students with substantial information about ideas and practices of major religious and philosophical traditions, thus building a solid foundation for their understanding and interpretation;

-- to help students develop capability in correlating religious ideas and values to socio-cultural problems;
+- To help students develop capability in correlating religious ideas and values, philosophical traditions, and schools of ethical thought to socio-cultural problems;

-- to widen students' perspective in the understanding of both the human person and human culture through comparative study of different religious traditions, showing the range of human responses to life problems;
+- To widen students’ perspective in the understanding of both the human person and human culture through a comparative study of different religious and philosophical traditions, showing the range of human responses to life problems;

-- to prepare students for postgraduate studies in at least one religious tradition;
+- To prepare students for postgraduate studies in at least some major religious or philosophical traditions; and

 B.A.
 (Hons) in Translation